-As part of remediation, eight USTs and three ASTs were cleaned and removed from the Property in accordance with applicable regulations.
+As part of remediation, five ASTs were properly cleaned and removed from the Property in accordance with applicable regulations.
+No holes were noted in the walls or bottom of the tanks.
 Tank registrations were updated as needed.
-Several tanks that were previously abandoned with concrete were not cleaned before disposal.
-After cleaning, the tanks were disposed of off-site as scrap metal.
+Two of the ASTs were previously abandoned with sand; the remaining three were cleaned on-site.
+The tanks were disposed of off-site as scrap metal.
 Details regarding the tank contents, size and locations are provided in Table 5, and the tank locations are indicated on Figure 7.
-Confirmatory endpoint samples were collected from the UST excavations for analysis of STARS-list VOCs, STARS-list SVOCs and PCBs.